 Step three

-Take out the rest of the ingredients – plain breadcrumbs, panko breadcrumbs, dill and cumin.
+Take out the rest of the ingredients – plain breadcrumbs, panko breadcrumbs, dill, and cumin.
+Add to a shallow bowl, stirring to mix until combined.
+(B)

 Step four